 We are breathing all the time.
-You can life few days without drinking and eating but you can’t live even an hour without breathing.
-But do you think about what you are breathing especially indoors because we spend roughly 90% of our times there?
+You can live a few days without drinking and eating but you can’t live for even an hour without breathing.
+But do you think about what you are breathing especially indoors because we spend roughly 90% of our time there?
 Probably no. But you should.
 Because according to the United States Environmental Protection Agency (EPA) information, our indoor air may be 2-5 times more polluted than the air outside.

 Indoor air pollutants can cause asthma attacks, as well as itchy eyes, sneezing, and runny nose.
 Radon and tobacco smoke can cause even more dangerous health effects, including lung cancer, according to the American Lung Association.

 Here are three surprising facts that will probably give you pause to stop and consider every breath you take.

 1) The indoor air in the average American home holds over 550 chemicals (According to Environmental health news study)

 - 586 unique chemicals were recognized in the air of 52 homes.
 The pesticides diazinon and chlorpyrifos were located in the greatest amounts and both were found in all of the homes tested.

 - Twenty-seven various organochlorine pesticides were identified. p-DDE, a breakdown product of the now-banned pesticide DDT, was detected in more than 90 percent of homes.

 - Amounts of PCBs were commonly low but were found in more than half the houses.
 They were identified in 56 percent of the 52 homes studied.

 - Phthalate chemicals were located at very large concentrations in indoor air.

 At least 120 of the chemicals were not able to recognize.
 Several of these unknown chemicals had structures similar to scent compounds.
 Smells made up the major chemical component of the collected chemicals.